Where you can go on holiday | Check FCDO updates before you travelFind out more

-Considering visiting a destination that requires proof of a negative Covid-19 test?
-With hundreds of test providers offering a wide range of testing options, working out how, when and where to do your pre-travel PCR test can be stressful.
+But with hundreds of test providers offering a wide range of testing options, working out how, when and where to do your pre-travel PCR test can be stressful, especially given the requirements relating to testing on arrival in the UK.

 So, we’ve pulled together a guide to PCR test providers for holidaymakers, along with the essential information you’ll need to know before booking your test.